pedrofavarao/spotify-api/README.md

 ### How to run

 1. Clone the repository
-2. Run at the root of the project "$ mvn clean package"
-3. Run "$ docker-compose up -d" in the root project
+2. Run in the root folder "docker-compose up -d"
-4. Access the application at http://localhost:8090/
+3. Access the application at http://localhost:8090/

 ### Technologies